-HOW MUCH IS THE RENT IN VIETNAM?
+HOW MUCH IS THE RENT IN VIETNAM

 Finding an apartment in Vietnam may take some time depending on which time of the year you arrive.
 You can find more information about finding an apartment in Vietnam here or check our recommendation for best Vietnam hostels, a place to stay while you are looking for an apartment without spending too much.

-How much is the deposit for the apartment?
+How much is the deposit for the apartment

-The normal rule for signing and moving to a new apartment is that you pay one-month deposit and one-month advance.
+The normal rule for signing and moving to a new apartment is that you pay a one-month deposit and one-month advance.
 This may differ in every landlord and/or cities.
 My apartment that time was a shared one, I was paying $239 or 5,449,797.50 VND.
 Therefore, I had to pay $478 or 10,899,595.00 VND, this was in Ho Chi Minh City.
-Depending on the length of your contract, some landlords may ask for two-months deposit and one-month advance.
+Depending on the length of your contract, some landlords may ask for a two-months deposit and one-month advance.
 It’s safe to say to have at least $600 if you are going to move to a shared apartment with six months contract.

 HOW MUCH IS THE BUDGET FOR ONE WEEK WORTH OF GROCERY

 Like what I mentioned, finding the most suitable grocery for you can be a little work.
 You will more likely to be uncertain with the prices of the basic needs which can lead to an expensive first month of your stay.
-If you later on figure out that you spent too much, don’t be hard on yourself and just move on.
+If you, later on, figure out that you spent too much, don’t be hard on yourself and just move on.
 I was spending about $20 (456,050.00 VND) for a week food budget where I shop in big supermarkets.

 JOB HUNTING BUDGET

 In case you moved to Vietnam without securing a job yet, be prepared that this will cost you some money.
-Let say it will take a month for you to land a job, this will cost you a month of expense that will be deducted right at your savings or budget without making any income.
+Let say it will take a month for you to land a job, this will cost you a month of expense that will be deducted right from your savings or budget without making any income.
 If you are qualified, you can also get an English teaching job, however, the good ones can take some time.
 Here, you can read more about teaching English in Vietnam.

-Living in a new city or country is exciting, you will surely find yourself in a situation where you will be spending a little to much, especially on alcohol and food.
+Living in a new city or country is exciting, you will surely find yourself in a situation where you will be spending a little too much, especially on alcohol and food.
 If you convert the food and alcohol cost to the currency back home, it can look a lot cheaper.
 However, as these “luxury” piles up, you can see that it is costing you money.
 Prepare to spend about $100 to $150 per week for transportation, eating out and drinking out.
-Check out our article about transportation in Vietnam to have a better idea how locals and expats get around.
+Check out our article about transportation in Vietnam to have a better idea of how locals and expats get around.